vecma-project/EasyVVUQ-QCGPJ/docs/installation.rst

 Requirements
 ------------

-The software requires requires Python 3.6+ for usage.
+The software requires Python 3.6+ for usage.

 Moreover, since EasyVVUQ-QCGPJ is a wrapper over EasyVVUQ and QCG-PilotJob, you need to have both these packages available in your environment.
 You can install them with pip in the following way: